phongnguyen1906/AnalyzingSeattleAirBnB/README.md

 2. Is timing of the booking affect the price ?
 3. Is the location of the property affect the price ?

+## Conclusion:
+1. Most important feature in determining the listing price is the number of bedrooms & bathrooms
+2. Timing and location do affect the price

 ## Library Used
 The following library is used in this project
 - pandas